- What if a person is self-employed and has no insurance? How is that handled on the tax return and what are the consequences?

 Information relating to the filing requirements and methodology is located on the Health Care FAQs for Insurance Carriers page on the DOR website.
 Filers also can find registration and file upload information in the TY2009 Bulk E-Filer Registration and Transmission Guide, as well as important instructions relating to the XML file format and the XML schema information.
 Additionally sample 1099HC and Schedule HC and Instructions may be found at this location.

 Mapped Data Upload.
-This year DOR has developed the 1099HC Mapped Data Upload, which allows 500 records or less of health care information to be transmitted to DOR through a new cut and paste upload to DOR.
-This new application is located in Webfile for Business.
-Registered users of Webfile for Business will see a new Health care reporting option displayed on the WFB home page.
+DOR has developed the 1099HC Mapped Data Upload, which allows 500 records or less of health care information to be transmitted to DOR through a cut and paste upload to DOR.
+This application is located in MassTaxConnect (MTC).
+Registered users of MassTaxConnect will see a new Health care reporting option displayed on the MTC home page.
 Through this link users will be lead to the new 1099HC Mapped Data upload.

 An overview of the 1099HC Mapped Data Upload can be found in the information for Health care software developers section file size 1MB of the DOR Website.